-You should also check the general configuration of the bidet before you use to make sure you are standing in the optimum position.
+Straddle the bidet.
+This is actually a lot more difficult than it sounds.
+Essentially you can face any way you want, but I'd advise facing the controls.
+You should check the general configuration of the bidet before you use it to make sure you are situated in the optimum position.

 Important Note: If you've never used a bidet before, it may be a good idea to actually try the controls of the bidet before you go to the bathroom.
-This will help you avoid soaking yourself, the bathroom and quite possibly the bathroom ceiling.
-BIdets are very simply to use, but it's better to be safe than sorry!
+This will help you avoid soaking yourself, the bathroom, and quite possibly the bathroom ceiling.
+Bidets are very simple to use, but it's better to be safe than sorry!